-Section A. Bylaws

-The interstate commission shall, by a majority of the members, within 12 months of the first interstate commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to:

-- (a) Establishing the fiscal year of the interstate commission. - (b) Establishing an executive committee and such other committees as may be necessary. - (c) Providing reasonable standards and procedures: - (i) For the establishment of committees.

-- (ii) Governing any general or specific delegation of any authority or function of the interstate commission. - (d) Providing reasonable procedures for calling and conducting meetings of the interstate commission and ensuring reasonable notice of each such meeting. - (e) Establishing the titles and responsibilities of the officers of the interstate commission. - (f) Providing reasonable standards and procedures for the establishment of the personnel policies and programs of the interstate commission.
-Notwithstanding any civil service or other similar laws of any compacting state, the bylaws shall exclusively govern the personnel policies and programs of the interstate commission. - (g) Providing a mechanism for winding up the operations of the interstate commission and the equitable return of any surplus funds that may exist upon the termination of the compact after the payment and/or reserving of all of its debts and obligations. - (h) Providing transition rules for "start-up" administration of the compact. - (i) Establishing standards and procedures for compliance and technical assistance in carrying out the compact.

-Section B. Officers and Staff

-The interstate commission shall, by a majority of the members, elect from among its members a chairperson and a vice chairperson, each of whom shall have such authorities and duties as may be specified in the bylaws.
-The chairperson or, in his or her absence or disability, the vice chairperson shall preside at all meetings of the interstate commission.
-The officers so elected shall serve without compensation or remuneration from the interstate commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for any actual and necessary costs and expenses incurred by them in the performance of their duties and responsibilities as officers of the interstate commission.
+- A. The Interstate Commission shall, by a majority of the Members, within twelve (12) months of the first Interstate Commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the Compact, including, but not limited to: - 1.
+Establishing the fiscal year of the Interstate Commission; - 2.
+Establishing an executive committee and such other committees as may be necessary; - 3.
+Providing reasonable standards and procedures for the establishment of committees and the general or specific delegation of any authority or function of the Interstate Commission; - 4.
+Providing reasonable procedures for calling and conducting meetings of the Interstate Commission, and ensuring reasonable notice of each such meeting; - 5.
+Establishing the titles and responsibilities of the officers of the Interstate Commission; - 6.
+Providing reasonable standards and procedures for the establishment of the personnel policies and programs of the Interstate Commission; provided that notwithstanding any civil service or other similar laws of any compacting state, the Bylaws shall exclusively govern the personnel policies and programs of the Interstate Commission; - 7.
+Providing a mechanism for winding up the operations of the Interstate Commission and the equitable return of any surplus funds that may exist upon the termination of the Compact after the payment and/or reserving of all of its debts and obligations; - 8.
+Providing transition rules for start-up administration of the compact; and - 9.
+Establishing standards and procedures for compliance and technical assistance in carrying out the compact. - B. 1.
+The Interstate Commission shall, by a majority of the Members, elect from among its Members a chairperson and a vice-chairperson, each of whom shall have such authorities and duties as may be specified in the bylaws.
+The chairperson or, in the chairperson's absence or disability, the vice-chairperson shall preside at all meetings of the Interstate Commission.
+The Officers so selected shall serve without compensation or remuneration from the Interstate Commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for any actual and necessary costs and expenses incurred by them in the performance of their duties and responsibilities as officers of the Interstate Commission.

-The interstate commission shall, through its executive committee, appoint or retain an executive director for such period, upon such terms and conditions, and for such compensation as the interstate commission may deem appropriate.
-The executive director shall serve as secretary to the interstate commission and hire and supervise such other staff as may be authorized by the interstate commission, but shall not be a member.

-Section C. Corporate Records of the Interstate Commission

-The interstate commission shall maintain its corporate books and records in accordance with the bylaws.

-Section D. Qualified Immunity, Defense, and Indemnification